 Who Buys Colored Diamonds?

-Research institutions also buy colored diamonds for study and for their reference collections.
+Research institutions buy colored diamonds for study and for their reference collections.
 The Gemological Institute of America has a large collection of colored diamonds that they use for study and to improve their ability to grade colored diamonds.
 They maintain the world's largest masterstone sets for color-grading colored diamonds.

 A few people purchase colored diamonds in hopes of price appreciation or to own a very small item with a very high value.
 Colored diamond prices have climbed steadily for the past several decades as more people have learned about them, and public interest has been fueled by spectacular prices seen in public auctions.
-However, there is no guarantee that this trend will continue.
+However, there is no guarantee that this price trend will continue.
 Anyone interested in investing in colored diamonds would be very wise to learn a lot about them and find a trusted seller who can offer them at investor prices.

 What Causes Color In Diamonds?

 Natural diamond is a mineral and a rare form of crystalline carbon.
-A diamond composed entirely of carbon and with a perfect crystalline structure should be colorless.
+A diamond composed entirely of carbon and with a perfect crystalline structure will be colorless.
 Diamonds that perfect rarely exist.
 Instead, most diamond crystals accumulate defects during crystal growth and during their long history within the Earth.
 Multiple types of defects can be incorporated in a single diamond.

 Defects in a diamond crystal can modify the way that light passes through.
 They can cause the diamond crystal to selectively transmit some wavelengths of light and selectively absorb other wavelengths of light.
 Because each wavelength of light corresponds to a different color, selective transmission and absorption determine the diamond's apparent color in the eye of the observer.
 Some of the most important color-causing defects are described below.